DeepCool Mystique 360 Review (Page 2 of 4)

 The radiator of the DeepCool Mystique 360 measures 402mm long, 120mm wide, and 27mm thick.
 These are within typical dimensions for a 360mm all-in-one liquid cooler.
 This size plays a significant role in cooling, as a larger surface area will result in better heat dissipation.
 Constructed from aluminum, the radiator offers decent heat transfer qualities.
 However, the primary advantage of using aluminum is its low mass and cost compared to copper, which should reduce the strain placed on the case where this is mounted and your wallet.
 Looking at the whole package, the build quality on the DeepCool Mystique 360 is excellent.
 There are no defects or nicks on the radiator or on the tubing around it.
 In order to protect the fins and area underneath the mounting holes, DeepCool has accommodated the mounting screws by creating a cavity here.
 As a result, I believe the included screws will not damage the radiator even if you overtighten it.

 On the other end of the tubing, we have the water block and pump combination of the DeepCool Mystique 360.
+This cooler has the company's 5th-generation pump.
 It measures 93mm in length, 77mm in width, and 66mm in height, making it larger than other water blocks.
 This increased size is primarily due to the inclusion of a screen on top, which measures 2.83" across.
 Notably, it also surpasses the size of screens found in competing products, such as the Thermaltake TOUGHLIQUID Ultra 360.
 Moreover, its rectangular shape means the screen does not cut off the corners like a circular one would.
 The screen has a resolution of 480x640 pixels, resulting in a pixel density of just over 282 PPI.
 This is higher than a 24" 4K monitor, which is 184 PPI.
 Down the sides of the CPU block, we have some ARGB LED lighting and a slight indented area with a grid pattern to show off DeepCool's square arrays.

 As for the underside, the DeepCool Mystique 360 is made out of copper.
 This is sensible given this area makes direct contact with the processor.
 It is flat with no obvious milling marks at the bottom.
 Upon unboxing, there is a clear plastic shell here, which should be removed before installation.
 Beneath this shell, a pre-applied amount of thermal paste is present.
 Unfortunately, DeepCool has not included any additional thermal paste out of the box.
 I really do not like it when manufacturers do this, as they often apply more paste than necessary.
 Consequently, users will need to clean up the excess grease after the initial installation and removal and obtain their own for subsequent uses.
 Internally, a water pump is housed here to move liquid between the radiator and the CPU block.
 It is powered by a 3-pin header and operates at 12V with a current draw of 0.35A, resulting in a power consumption of 4.2W.
 It is specified to operate at a speed of 3400RPM with a normalized noise rating of 21dBA.